Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Conclusion and discussion

-Hence, $101\,000$ simulations is an upper bound of the number of simulations actually required to perform implicit full-field inference in this particular problem. \item The C2ST is sensitive to higher-order correlations that one can not see by looking at the marginals or first moments making it a good metric for comparing distributions.
-However, as we mostly care about those marginals, it is worth noting that by looking at the combination of contour plots from \autoref{fig:ei_contour_plots} and first moments convergence plots from \autoref{fig:ei_mean_std}, the explicit inference can be considered "converged" with $63\,000$ simulations (corresponding to $24$ independent samples) as emphasized by \autoref{fig:ei_contour_plots} which correspond to C2ST=$0.76$ and the implicit inference performed through NLE with $101\,000$ ($1\,000$ for inference and $100\,000$ to build sufficient statistics) as shown in \autoref{fig:conv_contour} which corresponds to C2ST=$0.6$. \item For implicit inference, we exploited the simulator's gradient using the SCANDAL method proposed by \cite{mining_gold}.
+We found the following results: \begin{enumerate} \item Explicit and implicit full-field inference yield the same constraints.
+However, according to the C2ST metric and the threshold of C2ST $ = 0.6$, the explicit full-field inference requires $630\,000$ simulations (corresponding to $400$ independent samples).
+In contrast, the implicit inference approach requires $101\,000$ simulations split into $100\,000$ simulations for compression and $1\,000$ for inference.
+We note that we arbitrarily used $100\,000$ simulations for the compression part and did not explore the question of performing compression with a minimum number of simulations.
+Hence, $101\,000$ simulations is an upper bound of the number of simulations actually required to perform implicit full-field inference in this particular problem. \item The C2ST is sensitive to higher order correlations that one cannot see by looking at the marginals or first moments, making it a good metric for comparing distributions.
+However, as we are mostly interested in those marginals, it is worth noting that by looking at the combination of contour plots from Fig. \ref{fig:ei_contour_plots} and first-moments convergence plots from Fig. \ref{fig:ei_mean_std}, the explicit inference can be considered "converged" with $63\,000$ simulations (corresponding to $24$ independent samples), as emphasized by Fig. \ref{fig:ei_contour_plots}, which correspond to C2ST=$0.76$ and the implicit inference performed through NLE with $101\,000$ ($1\,000$ for inference and $100\,000$ to build sufficient statistics) as shown in Fig. \ref{fig:conv_contour} which corresponds to C2ST=$0.6$. \item For implicit inference, we exploited the simulator's gradient using the SCANDAL method proposed by \cite{mining_gold}.
 Our study indicates that the gradients contain a significant noise level due to the latent variable's behavior, which makes it difficult to achieve convergence with fewer simulations.
-Note that the effectiveness of such gradient-based methods depends on the specific problem at hand.
+We note that the effectiveness of such gradient-based methods depends on the specific problem at hand.
 These methods can still be useful in scenarios where the noise level is not significant.
 This has been demonstrated in studies such as \cite{mining_gold} and \cite{zeghal2022}.
 It is also important to keep in mind that there may be other ways to leverage the differentiability of simulators and encourage further research in this area.
-Finally, note that methods to denoise the gradients exist \citep{Millea_2022} but, in our specific case, the gain compared to the number of simulations that this method requires is not significant.
+Finally, we note that methods to denoise the gradients exist \citep{Millea_2022}, but, in our specific case, the gain compared to the number of simulations that this method requires is not significant.

 \end{enumerate}